vasitha1/printf/README.md

 ### int _print_string (va_list args)
 This function gets a variadic arguments list, traverses the list, prints each string and returns the length of the string.

+### int _print_a_integer (va_list args)
+This function gets a variadic arguments list, traverses the list, prints each number of int type and returns the length of the integer.

+### int _print_decimal(va_list argsi)
+This function gets an integer and prints the last digit of the number as recursion is applied.

 ### int _print_all_format (const char *format, va_list args)
 This function gets a format to be printed and a variadic arguments list, next to check if the